jml/servant-template/README.md

 * The hackage name is the repo name is the project name
 * Uses CircleCI as its default CI tool
 * Enforces hindent-formatted code in CI
+* The code that defines the API is in a separate library to the code that implements it

 Many of these opinions are lightly held.
 If this template would be more useful to you with some of them changed, please [file an issue](https://github.com/jml/servant-template/issues/new) or submit a PR.